AnonymousDapper/rwci-client/README.md

 # rwci-client
 Python 3.6 client for the RWCI server

-This is a custom IRC-style client for the RWCI communication protocol (detailed [here](https://gist.github.com/SpoopySaitama/33f45f7bf27151542330ce3a67658ba0) and [here](https://drzach-demo.readthedocs.io/en/latest/netscape-chat/information/)).
+This is a custom IRC-style client for the RWCI communication protocol (detailed [here](https://gist.github.com/AnonymousDapper/33f45f7bf27151542330ce3a67658ba0)).

 # Setup And First Run

-Remove the `demo` extension from the json files.
-(Or create new files with the same structure)

-In `settings.json`, change the `"server_ip": "",` line to include the server's IP address in quotes.

-Once that's done, you can start the client and login!

-`qt_client.py` runs in a GUI, is basically a cleaner version of the console client.
-`client.py` runs in the console and can run on termux on Android devices.
+You don't need to do anything besides make sure the file is there and you've installed the dependencies.

+To install the dependencies, run `pip install -r qt_requirements.txt`

 # Commands

-## Foreground Color
+## Text Color

-Changes the foreground color for a given user.
+Changes the text color for a given user.
-`/fgcolor <color> <user>`
+`/color <color> <user>`

 Examples:
-`/fgcolor green chaten`
+`/color green chaten`

-`/fgcolor a_deep_orange cyber`
+`/color a_deep_orange cyber`

-## Background Color

-Changes the background color for a given user.
-`/bgcolor <color> <user>`

-Examples:
-`/bgcolor white Nick`

-`/bgcolor black zachary`

 ## Clear Colors